MayaFlux/MayaFlux/docs/Tutorials/SculptingData/SculptingData.md

 In the next section, we'll interrupt this passive playback.
 We'll insert a processing node between the Container and the buffers.
 And you'll see why this architecture—buffers as relays, not generators—enables powerful real-time transformation.

+For a comprehensive tutorial on buffer processors and related concepts, visit the [Buffer Processors Tutorial](./ProcessingExpression.md).

 # Tutorial: Timing, Streams, and Bridges

 ## The Current Continous Flow